 I launched this blog a little over a year ago and it has been quite the journey.
 I never expected to make 5 figures in my first year blogging, especially since I was only blogging part time.

 Blogging is a small part of my growing entrepreneur life.
 I work a full-time job, which consumes most of my time.
-I also have other side hustles; I make signs and t-shirts as well as make money pinning on Pinterest.
+But I also have another side hustle; I make money pinning on Pinterest.
+So I track all the money I earn from these two side hustles separately.

 I’m only able to work on my blog part time and I’m not able to work on it every day or even every week.
 I blog when I have time and I was still able to bring in over $10,000 from blogging.